Sports Medicine Courses Provided by the Foundation for Orthopaedic Research and Education

 - Case presentations

-Each course has a unique agenda that covers a range of knee, shoulder, elbow and hip injuries that are commonly faced by athletes.
-Participants learn not only how to diagnose and treat these conditions, but also how to help their patients return to their highest level of ability.
-With a goal of promoting multispecialty treatment for cartilage injuries, total and partial ligament tears, traumatic fractures and other similar conditions, FORE’s sports medicine events equip participants with the knowledge and decision-making tools that they need to deliver more effective and personalized care to their patients.
+Each course covers a range of injuries and orthopaedic issues commonly faced by athletes, such as joint dislocations, cartilage injuries, and total and partial ligament tears.
+Participants learn not only how to diagnose and treat these conditions, but also how to help their patients return to their highest level of activity.
+Attending one of FORE’s sports medicine courses equips participants with the knowledge and decision-making tools needed to deliver more effective and personalized patient care.

-To learn more about our sports medicine courses or to register for an upcoming event, contact the Foundation for Orthopaedic Research and Education today.
+To learn more about our sports medicine courses, contact the Foundation for Orthopaedic Research and Education at email@example.com.